 From NBC Studios in New York, it's Late Night with Conan O'Brien!

 Did You Know?

-In the very first show, O'Brien jogged out from behind the curtains to his mark for the opening monologue.
+In the first show, O'Brien jogged out from behind the curtains to his mark for the opening monologue.
 As time went on, he would try new things (in one show, he just jumped up and down to his mark).
 Eventually, he adopted this "shuffle", where he would walk hunched over and have his arms shuffling at his sides.
-When the show returned to air for the first time after the terrorist attacks on the USA of 11 September 2001, he replaced the shuffle with a more subdued walk, which he continued to use as his entrance until the final episode.
+When the show returned to air for the first time after the terrorist attacks on the U.S. of September 11 2001, he replaced the shuffle with a more subdued walk, which he continued to use as his entrance until the final episode.
 See more

 [while playing 1864 baseball, Conan spots a passing plane